antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

 package.
-For example, a very simple function could create two additional columns from the `geo` variable, like I did, a `code13` and a `code16` one, which contains the correct code for `NUTS2013` for backward compatiblity with pre-exsiting maps and reseaerch, and the current `NUTS2016` definition.
+For example, a very simple function could create two additional columns from the `geo` variable, like I did, a `code13` and a `code16` one, which contains the correct code for `NUTS2013` for backward compatibility with pre-existing maps and research, and the current `NUTS2016` definition.
 The `eurostat` package should also allow the use of `NUTS2013` and `NUTS2016` maps.